This will depend upon your current status and level of training; trainees with different experience will be required to give different evidence.

 The application form will guide you on this, but please also visit the foundation competences page of this website for more information.

 Please note - if you are not currently on, or have not previously completed, a UK/UK-affiliated foundation programme, you will likely be required to submit a completed 'Certificate of Readiness to Enter Specialty Recruitment' as evidence of your foundation competence.

-Older versions of the certificate of readiness to enter specialty training/alternative certificate of foundation competence will be accepted as long as they have been signed by a supervisor that you have worked with for at least three consecutive months since February 2016.
+Only the 2020 version of this certificate will be accepted and this must have been signed by a supervisor that you have worked with for at least three consecutive months since February 2017.

 The UK Resuscitation Council (RC[UK] website) is keen to ensure strict quality control and standardisation of experience/skills gained in resuscitation training.
 As such, there are strict guidelines applied on which courses/certificates can be classed as equivalent to the RC(UK) certificate.